Italy is a country in southern Europe, characterized by its diverse geography and rich history.

 The Western Roman Empire faced the decline and internal strife and ultimately fell in 476 AD when Odoacer, a Germanic chieftain, deposed the last Roman emperor, Romulus Augustulus.

-The Byzantine Empire, with its capital in Constantinople (modern-day Istanbul), maintained control over parts of southern Italy and Sicily.
-The city of Ravenna became the capital of the Byzantine Exarchate of Ravenna, overseeing Byzantine territories in Italy.
+The Byzantine Empire, with its capital in Constantinople (modern-day Istanbul), under Emperor Justinian I, reclaimed Italy from the Ostrogoths in 553 AD, held control over parts of southern Italy and Sicily.
+Italy became part of the Byzantine Exarchate of Ravenna.

-The Lombards, a Germanic tribe, established the Lombard Kingdom in northern and central Italy.
-This period marked the division of Italy into northern Lombard and southern Byzantine territories.
+The Lombards, a Germanic people, invaded Italy in the late sixth century and established the Lombard Kingdom in northern and central Italy, leading to a period of Lombard and Byzantine conflict.

 Notes